 Avoid acronyms, technical terms as much as possible, or make sure to provide clear definitions, explanations when not possible to avoid.
 This will make the guidelines more accessible and effective for end-users’ organisation, especially at national level, which are not always experts on EU law and familiar with terminology.

-Consider using gender-neutral language: see for example last sentence of point 24: “However, the NIICS provider cannot himself make a statement on the QoS as this is outside the area of his influence.”
+Consider using gender-neutral language: see for example last sentence of point 24: “However, the NIICS provider cannot themselves make a statement on the QoS as this is outside the area of their influence.”

 2. Policy principle, legal basis and scope of the BEREC Guidelines